chingu-voyages/voyage-project-tier1-color-explorer/README.md

 - API Connectivity and Response Handling
     - [ ] Establish connectivity to the OpenAI API for color analysis via provided API key.
     - [ ] Send the captured color data to the API as part of the prompt.
     - [ ] When sending color data to the OpenAI API, include it in the prompt along with a request for color recommendations.
-For example, "Suggest color recommendations based on the [selected color]", ensuring it also requests color codes with their respective names for the recommended colors.
+Ensure it also requests color codes with their respective names for the recommended colors.
+Example prompt:
+      - "Suggest color recommendations based on the [selected color]"
+      - "Color recs [selected color]"
     - [ ] Retrieve and process the response from the OpenAI API.
     - [ ] Capture the color codes and text description provided by the OpenAI API in the response.